 Henry Ford once said that it proves that you’re smarter than they are when you hire people who are smarter than you.
 The trick is to recognize when you need help and to where to find the right person.

 At the end of the day, real estate investors are just truly providing a noble service to people amidst their dire situations, allowing them to quickly cash-out their property.
 There is great value in this service, for the right person, in the right circumstance.

-Real Estate Investors Can also do …but they won’t!
+Real Estate Investors Can also do Bad Things…but they won’t!

 Now of course, in the narrative of the couple and real estate agent, if he had ill-intentions and somehow blindsided or tricked them, lied to the seller or used some manipulative tactic to convince them their house could never be sold to anyone else for a higher price… then, that would be unethical.

 When it comes to motivated sellers, agents are usually very intentional to disclose that they are real estate investors and say openly that they can’t pay full-market value for any property they buy.

 They then proceed to tell them that even though this is the case, they are all-cash buyers and close very quickly and that for the right people, they can provide a great value… but also disclaim that they may not be the right fit for everyone.

 Not to mention, most realtors won’t even touch distressed properties because they require a lot of effort to move and ultimately sell cheaply, which means the realtor won’t get much of a commission for their efforts.

 With this kind of transparent approach, they can honestly tell you that they don’t have any problems finding deals in their business.